Knowledge Gradient for Multi-Objective Bayesian Optimization with Decoupled Evaluations: Conclusion

 \section{Conclusion}

-In this work we have presented a novel acquisition function for performing multi-objective Bayesian optimization when the objectives may be evaluated separately.
-We have provided a theoretical guarantee for the convergence of the optimization and have experimentally demonstrated its superiority over the natural benchmark.
+In this work we have presented an extension of the maKG acquisition function to the case of decoupled objectives.
+We have provided a theoretical guarantee for the convergence of the optimization and have experimentally demonstrated that it performs as well as other state-of-the-art acquisition functions such as HVKG and JES-LB.
+This is surprising given it relies on linear scalarizations - something which we use to keep the numerical approximation computationally feasible, and which simplifies the proof of convergence.

-For future work, we are planning to extend the algorithm also to work with other classes of utility functions such as Chebyshev scalarizations or Cobb-Douglas function.
-It would also be interesting to extend this work to the case where the latencies must be learned, and to combine our method with those which tackle variation of the latency over the input space \cite{astudillo2021multistep, lee2021nonmyopic}.
+For future work, we are planning to compare the algorithm with a version which uses other utility functions such as (augmented) Chebyshev scalarizations to quantify any improvement in convergence obtained by using a Pareto compliant utility function.
+It would also be interesting to extend this work to the case where the objective costs must be learned, and to combine our method with those which tackle variation of the cost over the input space \cite{snoek2012practical,astudillo2021multistep,lee2021nonmyopic}.